Storidge/cio-user-docs/guidebook/deploy_cassandra_on_kubernetes.md

   type: "ssd"
 ```

 This StatefulSet file will use our CSI driver (cio-default) as the `StorageClass` and create 3 Cassandra instances with a timeout of 10 seconds each.
-Run `kubectl apply -f cassandra-statefulset.yaml` to apply the StatefulSet.
+Run `kubectl create -f cassandra-statefulset.yaml` to apply the StatefulSet.

 We can check if our StatefulSet was created with `kubectl get statefulset cassandra` and check our pods with `kubectl get pods`.
 The pods should look something like the following once they are all running: